avocado-framework/avocado/docs/source/WrapProcess.rst

 Avocado allows the instrumentation of applications being run by a test in a transparent way.

-The user specify a script ("the wrapper") to be used to run the actual program called by the test.
+The user specifies a script ("the wrapper") to be used to run the actual program called by the test.
 If the instrument is implemented correctly, it should not interfere with the test behavior.

+So it means that the wrapper should avoid to change the return status, standard output and standard error messages of the process.

 Usage